miuan/graphql-monster-builder/Login.md

 # Refresh token

-Token is limited for one hour, but you can optain new token with `refreshToken` key together with new `refreshToken`
+Token is limited for one hour, but you can obtain new token with `refreshToken` key together with new `refreshToken`

 ### admin playground